coalition-of-invisible-colleges/ao-react/README.md

 # ao-react

-ao-react is a reimplementation of the AO frontend using TypeScript and React.
+ao-react is a reimplementation of the [AO on Vue](https://github.com/AutonomousOrganization/ao-3/) frontend using TypeScript and React.

-Benefits compared to the [AO on Vue](https://github.com/AutonomousOrganization/ao/):

 ## Install